Client Data Encryption Key Get Open Banking

 Before you can share your encrypted payload, you need to generate your x-crypto-key header.
 The header will consist of up to 5 parts for AES-256-GCM with all parts concatenated to form the final header.
 Once generated, you will then pass the x-crypto-key in the header of your API requests along with the encrypted payload.

 - For part 2, encrypt the CEK you generated earlier using the public key.
 Make sure the padding is set to RSA_PKCS1_OAEP_PADDING (AES-256-GCM).
-Then apply base64 encoding to the encrypted CEK.
+Then apply Base64 encoding to the encrypted CEK.
+We support SHA-1 and SHA-256 for the OAEP hash.

 - For part 5, identify the padding mode used in the envelop encryption of the CEK.
 This part is optional.